Horse64/old-core.horse64.org/docs/horsec/Compiler Stages.md

 To get the output of each respective stages, use:

-- `horsec get_tokens` for the raw lexer tokens
+- `horsec get_tokens` for the raw lexer tokens (stage 1)

-- `horsec get_ast` for the raw AST parser tree
+- `horsec get_ast` for the raw AST parser tree (stage 2)

-- `horsec get_resolved_ast` for a scope resolved AST tree
+- `horsec get_resolved_ast` for a scope resolved AST tree (stage 3)

+   **Important:** *if any file passes stage 3 without errors then it may still cause compilation to fail for a combined program!
+   Some of the advanced checks, e.g. for `async` and `noasync`, are only applied in stage 4 and when processing the full project.*

 - `horsec get_asm` to print the [bytecode](../Specification/hasm.md) from
-   code generation. **Important:** *if any file passes this command without errors it may still cause compilation to fail for a combined program!
-   Some of the advanced checks, e.g. for `async` and `noasync`, are only applied when processing the full project rather than a single file.*
+   code generation. (stage 4)

+   Please note the bytecode printed is for the entire program, not just one file.
+Therefore, this does all the checks a final compilation also goes through, and a program passing this with no errors should also produce a binary with no errors.
+(If it doesn't, please report it as a bug.)

 - `horsec compile` to get an actual binary